 The Pasadena Ice Skating Center’s rink has a very long history of hosting local, regional, sectional, and national competition events.

-The Pasadena Ice Skating Center recently hosted the 35th Annual ISI Open Competition, one of the largest and longest-running annual competition events in SoCal.
+We are happy to announce the return of our 36th Pasadena ISI Competition April 23-24, 2022, one of the largest and longest-running annual competition events in SoCal.
 Over 450 skaters participate in this 3-day event that showcases entertaining performances by skaters from three to 83 years old.
 This event is usually the last weekend of April.

 In the middle of September, the Pasadena Figure Skating Club hosts their annual, local event.
 Those events have seen future national and Olympic team members preparing for upcoming qualifying competitions.
 In addition, the Pasadena Ice Skating Center has hosted the Southwest Pacific regional championships; two adult sectional championships; and most recently, a regional collegiate championship.